 The Food and Drug Administration cleared Tudorza Pressair for narrowing of the airways associated with chronic obstructive pulmonary disease, the agency said today in a statement.
 The condition is typically caused by smoking and is the third- leading cause of death in the U.S., according to the National Institutes of Health.

-The twice-daily medicine, known as aclidinium bromide, will compete with Boehringer Ingelheim GmbH and Pfizer Inc. (PFE)’s inhaled Spiriva, both of which are a non-steroidal option to AstraZeneca Plc (AZN)’s Symbicort and GlaxoSmithKline Plc (GSK)’s Advair.
+The twice-daily medicine, known as aclidinium bromide, will compete with Boehringer Ingelheim GmbH and Pfizer Inc. (PFE:US)’s inhaled Spiriva, both of which are a non-steroidal option to AstraZeneca Plc (AZN)’s Symbicort and GlaxoSmithKline Plc (GSK:US)’s Advair.
 About 12 million people in the U.S. are diagnosed with chronic obstructive pulmonary disease, which results from damage to the airways and lungs, causing coughing, wheezing and shortness of breath that becomes worse over time.

 “COPD is a very large market, similar to the way asthma is, and the market is big enough for multiple players,” Annabel Samimy, an analyst with Stifel Nicolaus & Co. in New York, said in a telephone interview before the approval.